Message from the Interim Chair

-Welcome to the Department of Justice Studies at San José State University, one of four schools and seven departments in the College of Applied Sciences and Arts.
+Welcome to the Department of Justice Studies at San José State University, one of four schools and seven departments in the College of Health and Human Sciences.
 Established in 1930, our department is the oldest degree-granting program in Criminal Justice in the United States.
 Starting as a Police School with an emphasis on professionalizing policing, over time it matured into its current form with multiple programs that take differing approaches to justice.
-A constant throughout these changing times is our commitment to academic excellence, social activism, and policy relevant research.
+A constant throughout these changing times is our commitment to academic excellence, social activism, and policy-relevant research.

 Our alumni are among the most prominent professionals in law, policing, corrections, nonprofit services, and other related fields.
 I am very proud of our department, and as you explore more, you will see why.
 Please contact me with any questions or concerns.
 I hope you enjoy your visit with us!